 Let this list serve as a starting place for your RANDOM ACTS OF KINDNESS:

-R: Recognize when someone is having a bad day; find out what you can do to help.
+R: Recognise when someone is having a bad day; find out what you can do to help.

 A: Ask a coworker a thoughtful question, then listen (really listen!) to the response.